 Actual realizations of real house price growth are also given to see their location in the distribution.
 We observe three things.
 First, the actual realizations of price growth are close to the distribution centres, which means that the most probable forecasts and those close to them are useful for forecasting purposes; this feature could be a helpful starting point in prudential monitoring.
 Second, the distribution shift over time matters, as seen when comparing the GFC point to others.
-This refers to point estimates that could not be sufficient enough.
+This refers to point estimates that could not be sufficient enough meaning that using only point estimates as it is usually done with other approaches could be misleading, as in that case we cannot be sure what the probability of that particular estimate is.
+By using approach in this paper, we are more comfortable when talking about specific points from the estimated distribution.
 With such additional information on the distribution shifts, the policymaker obtains better positioning on where his point estimates lie.
 Last but not least, distribution width is an important feature.
-Indication of a bust in the housing markets according to relevant factors/drivers caused the narrowing of distribution and shrinking its tail (2009O3).
-On the other hand, when comparing pre-COVID-19 distribution to the recent one, the latter is wider, probably due to greater uncertainty16.
+Indication of a bust in the housing markets according to relevant factors/drivers caused the narrowing of distribution and shrinking its tail (2009Q3).
+On the other hand, when comparing pre-COVID-19 distribution to the recent one, the latter is wider, probably due to greater uncertainty.
 Monitoring national and regional real house price dynamics given in Figure 8 also gives insights into the characteristics of each distribution over time.
 Real house price growth before the GFC was very prominent and concentrated on the right tail for the case of Adriatic Coast, which is not the case for region Other.
 Greatest drop in prices and left tail concentration in GFC is prominent for City of Zagreb.
 Other similar comments and analyses can be made to reach conclusions about differences in the price behaviour between the three regions.